kew24/proj-Westra-data202/Report.md

 The next mutate step renames the predictor terms from more technical language (`therapy_binarytreated`, `smoke_bin1`, and `age_scaled`) to more broadly understandable terms (`Therapy`, `Smoking`, and `Age`) to be included in the figures.
 Next, this `term` column is changed into the factor type, with each of these three values as a level.

 After this, a new column, `p_fdr` is created, which adjusts the p-values for multiple comparisons using the Benjamini & Hochberg (1995) correction method with `p.adjust`.
-This correction is necessary when doing multiple large scale comparisons, to ensure that the significance you're seeing isn't simply due to chance.
-Additionally, another new column `termGene` is made which takes each row's gene name and appends it to the end of the term.
+This correction is necessary when doing multiple large scale comparisons, to ensure that the apparent significance isn't simply due to chance.
+Additionally, another new column, `termGene`, is made which takes each row's gene name and appends it to the end of the term.

-Next, this dataframe is sorted from lowest `estimate` value, which is approximately the effect the term has on the overall prediction.
+Next, this dataframe is sorted from lowest to highest `estimate` value, which is approximately the effect the term has on the overall prediction.
 In the case of a tie between `estimate` values, the rows are then sorted by `Gene` name.
 Then, the type of the previously created `termGene` is changed from a character to a factor.

-Subsequently, a `gene_cat` is added, with the value of "DTA" if it is an epigenetic modifier, "DDR" if the gene is involved in the commonly understood DDR pathway, "Splicing" if it's a splicing regulator, and "Other" if the gene is in the top 10 mutated genes in this cohort, but doesn't fit into one of these other 3 categories.
+Subsequently, a `gene_cat` column is added, with the value of "DTA" if it is an epigenetic modifier, "DDR" if the gene is involved in the commonly understood DDR pathway, "Splicing" if it's a splicing regulator, and "Other" if the gene is in the top 10 mutated genes in this cohort, but doesn't fit into one of these other 3 categories.
 At this point, `gene_cat` is also factored.

-After this, the significance estimates are determined.
-The `q.value` becomes the FDR adjusted p-value; the `q.label` rounds the estimate to the nearest 0.01 along with the q-value; and `q.star` is the resulting significance level in stars.
+After this, the significance estimates are determined and corrected (again).
+The `q.value` becomes the FDR adjusted p-value; the `q.label` rounds the estimate to the nearest 0.01 and displays this with the q-value; and `q.star` is the resulting significance level in stars.

 Interestingly, it seems as though they began adjusting their p-values when they create `p_fdr`, but then move on to other things and come back to do this same thing at the end of this code chunk.
 This makes it seem like the authors did not clearly look over their code to assess what each of their steps are doing.
 In fact, looking over the rest of entire `Reviewer_Code.Rmd` reveals that they did not use this `p_fdr` column of this dataset for anything else.
 This finding speaks to the importance of understanding what your code does, instead of being at a point where you accidentally do the same thing twice.

 Additionally, the order of these steps doesn't seem to be the most logical.
 For example, `termGene` seems to be created at an arbitrary point in the process, and is later revisited to become factored.
 I personally think it would've made more sense to reviewers or others reading this code if the authors had factored `termGene` directly after creating it, and done everything p-value related at the same time point.
-However, this makes no different on the dataframe itself, so there is nothing technically wrong with it.
+However, this makes no difference to the dataframe itself, so there is nothing technically wrong with it.
 Yet, data scientists should strive to make their code hospitable to all those reading it.
 Being considerate of even the little things, such as logically grouping similar `mutate()`s together, can help others understand *why* a certain choice was made, or see the significance of a specific step.
 Though most of the code is still pretty clear, this is one area where I think these authors could improve.

 #### Create Figure